Madrid's Gran Via shopping strip glows with activity at night. Photo: Shutterstock

 Don’t miss

-Corral de la Morería, the first flamenco tablao in the world to receive a Michelin star.
-This family-run tablao, open since 1956, is the place to catch the best flamenco performances in the country (many dancers who only perform in large venues make exceptions for intimate shows here) after enjoying a fabulous meal.
+Corral de la Morería, the first flamenco tablao to receive a Michelin star, is a family-run operation that has been open since 1956.
+It’s the venue to catch some of the best flamenco performances in the country—many dancers who normally only perform in large venues make exceptions for intimate shows here.

 Don’t bother